gao-lab/DECIPHER/benchmark/README.md

 > Take about 12 hours when using 32 A100 GPUs.

 We use `snakemake` to run benchmark workflows in Slurm cluster.
-Firstly, you need modify `partition` name in [`config`](./profiles/hpc/hpc.yaml) according to your cluster settings, then run:
+Firstly, you need modify HPC config in [`config`](./profiles/hpc/hpc.yaml) according to your HPC settings, then run:

 ```sh
 snakemake -j 500 --profile profiles/hpc